bramtayl/Justly/README.md

 | Play to end | Shift+Space | Play |
 | Stop playing | Escape | Play |

-"Import MusicXML", "Export recording", Paste "Into start", "Pitched voices", "Unpitched voices", and "Piano roll" have no keyboard shortcut; use the menus above instead.
+"Import MusicXML", "Export recording", "Export MIDI", Paste "Into start", "Pitched voices", "Unpitched voices", and "Piano roll" have no keyboard shortcut; use the menus above instead.

 On macOS, Ctrl in the table above is usually Cmd; a few navigation shortcuts (Back to chords, Previous chord, Next chord) use different key combinations on macOS, shown in the menu itself.